 • Willing and able to travel across Wisconsin with occasional travel to Michigan and Minnesota.
 Applicant should be prepared to spend as much as 20% of their time away from home.
 ABC covers travel expenses.

 • Experience working with private landowners as well as public agencies (NRCS, DNR, USFWS, etc.) and knowledge of landowner incentive programs (QFP and CF) desired.

 • Knowledge of NRCS landowner cost-share programs such as EQIP preferred.

 • A general knowledge of environment laws, regulations and policies to ensure legal standards are met in formulation of habitat development and restoration activities.

-• Ability to use ArcGIS, Google Maps and Microsoft Excel and Database to manage information.
+• Ability to use ArcGIS, Google Maps, Web Soil Survey to identify and delineate project boundaries; and Microsoft Excel and Database to manage information.

 • Benefits include medical, dental, and 403(b) plan.

 Applicants should submit a cover letter and resume addressed to Shawn Graff, Vice President, Great Lakes Region by December 31, 2018.

 Please apply online at Bamboohr.com: https://abcbirds.bamboohr.com/jobs/view.php?id=38

 If you have trouble, please send your cover letter and resume as one document to HR@abcbirds.org